-When the CS# signal is at the logic high state, the device is not selected and all input signals are ignored and all output signals are high impedance.
-The device will be in the Standby Power mode, unless an internal embedded operation is in progress.
-An embedded operation is indicated by the Status Register 1 Write-In-Progress bit (SR1V[1]) set to 1, until the operation is completed.
+When the CS# signal is at the logic HIGH state, the device is not selected and all input signals are ignored and all output signals are high impedance If the IO3 / RESET# option is enabled see Section 2.8 IO3 / RESET# on page 12 for CS# signal operation.
+The device will be in the Standby Power Mode, unless an internal embedded operation is in progress.
+An embedded operation is indicated by the Status Register-1 Write-In-Progress bit (SR1V[1]) set to 1, until the operation is completed.
 Some example embedded operations are: Program, Erase, or Write Registers (WRR) operations.

-Driving the CS# input to the logic low state enables the device, placing it in the Active Power mode.
+Driving the CS# input to the logic LOW state enables the device, placing it in the Active Power Mode.
 After Power-up, a falling edge on CS# is required prior to the start of any command.